sarathbontha/sarathbontha/README.md

 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate and work together to enhance knowledge
 - 📫 How to reach me https://www.linkedin.com/in/bonthasarath/
-- ⚡ Fun fact: Busy with exploring new things never get rest..
+- ⚡ Fun fact: Busy with exploring new things never get rest

 <!---
 sarathbontha/sarathbontha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.